Lawmaker Anri Kawai found guilty of vote-buying in 2019 election

 They also said they thought that the offering and receiving of such money was illegal.

+Prosecutors insisted that Anri Kawai's lack of support from the LDP's prefectural federation branch of Hiroshima was a motive for the vote-buying.

+"They projected it would become a tough election (for her) and committed the crime," they said.

-The Kawais left the ruling Liberal Democratic Party before they were arrested on June 18, 2020.
+The Kawais left the ruling Liberal Democratic Party before they were arrested on June 18 of last year.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.